SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 kfk connect clusters --delete --cluster my-connect-cluster -n kafka -y
 ````

-Or you can delete/create the push secret that is created if you are familiar enough.
+Or you can delete/create the push secret that is created if you are experienced enough.

----

----
-**IMPORTANT**

-You can also create the cluster with a more controlled way; by not passing the `-y` flag.
-Without the `-y` flag, Strimzi Kafka CLI shows you the resource YAML of the Kafka Connect cluster in an editor, and you can modify or just save the resource before the creation.
-In this example we skip this part with `-y` flag.

 ---